jpverkamp/blog/content/programming/2023/2023-01-15-proc-macro-workship-derive-builder-part1.md

 ---
 While continuing to learn a bit more about macros in Rust ([[Writing a curry! macro for MacroKata|previous post]]()), I really want to move beyond the simple declarative macros and get into something a bit more interesting.
 Enter [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html).
 In a nutshell, procedural macros in Rust, rather than relying entirely on pattern matching and expansion are fully Rust functions.

 They take a specific input (a stream of tokens) and output a specific output (a new stream of tokens), but in between they can do just about anything a full Rust function can do.
 And what's better yet... they operate at compile time.
 And because they operate on tokens (rather than a full AST), you can do things that just aren't syntactically valid in normal Rust.
-Things like... {{<wikipedia "variadic functions">}} (a la `print!` or `var!`) or even crazier things like [embedding Python in Rust](https://docs.rs/inline-python/latest/inline_python/) for ... reasons.
+Things like... [[wiki:variadic functions]]() (a la `print!` or `var!`) or even crazier things like [embedding Python in Rust](https://docs.rs/inline-python/latest/inline_python/) for ... reasons.

 Today specifically, I've started working through the [prod-macro-workshop](https://github.com/dtolnay/proc-macro-workshop) repo.
 It's a series of five examples macros with test cases and some guidance set up to help you get up to speed.
 I'm going to be working through the first of these: `derive(Builder)`.
 Now don't get me wrong.
 I really have no idea what I'm doing, so don't take this as an example of *how to write a macro*.
 But perhaps by writing this out, it will help me learn it better... and if you happen to learn something as well, all the better!